 Roasted Garlic Mayonnaise (normally found next to the regular mayonnaise)

 When ready to grill, heat a grill or grill pan to a medium high heat.
-Sear each side of filet for about 4 – 5 minutes that will normally yield a meat cooked to medium rare.
+Sear each side of fillet for about 4 – 5 minutes that will normally yield a meat cooked to medium rare.
 If you prefer your meat medium well cook longer.
-Doneness of the filet will depend on the thickness of the filet and the type of grill you are using.
+Doneness of the fillet will depend on the thickness of the filet and the type of grill you are using.
 Once grilled to desire doneness, remove and let rest for 5 – 10 minutes before serving.
 If serving chilled refrigerate and don’t slice until ready to make crostini.
 Meat should be at room temperature when serving.
 Do not let meat sit at room temperature for more than one hour.

 When ready to serve, slice baguette on a diagonal and spray with non-stick cooking spray on both sides.
 Lightly toast in a preheated oven at 375 degrees for about 8-10 minutes.
 Remove and set aside.
-Thinly slice filet and set aside.
+Thinly slice fillet and set aside.
 Rinse and pat arugula dry and set aside.
 Finely chop tomato and set aside.
 To assemble, smear roasted garlic mayonnaise over the toasted bread, add several leaves of arugula and top with a thin slice of filet.
 On a plate add arugula and tomatoes to the center of the plate and top with crostini as shown.
 If desired drizzle arugula and tomatoes with a tad bit of extra virgin olive oil.

 Try Beringer Founder’s Estate Old Vine Zinfandel (California), Bogle Vineyards Old Vine Zinfandel (California) Anthropology Pure Estate Shiraz Sustainable Farmed (Central Ranges, Australia) or Rosemount Shiraz (Australia).